STY1001/Unowhy-Tools/README.md

 2. Launch and install "Unowhy Tools Setup"
 3. When it's installed, launch "Unowhy Tools" as admin
 4. Use "Unowhy Tools" as you want

+## Presentation Mode
+This is a mode for me to make screenshot of UT
+You can enable Presentation Mode by clicking on Unowhy Tools logo in Main Form

 ## Screenshot
 1.0